varbhat/bast/README.md

 You can find more examples at [Examples](https://github.com/varbhat/bast/tree/master/examples)

 # Thanks
-Thanks to [AZHenly](https://github.com/AZHenley) for his post.
-I got to read wonderful post titled [Let's make a Teeny Tiny compiler](http://web.eecs.utk.edu/~azh/blog/teenytinycompiler1.html) by [AZHenly](https://github.com/AZHenley).
-He implemented the compiler with Python.
-I who wanted to know how compiler works/write a compiler , read that post, understood the implementation , wrote the compiler from scratch in Golang.
-Although the language for both the compilers are same,mine is written from scratch in Golang ,implemented by instructions of his post.
+Thanks to [AZHenly](https://github.com/AZHenley) for their post  [Let's make a Teeny Tiny compiler](http://web.eecs.utk.edu/~azh/blog/teenytinycompiler1.html) which acted as reference.
+But , instructions in that post are for Python and the compiler is implemented in Python.
+I who wanted to know more about compiler , read it as reference , wrote the compiler from scratch in Golang.
+Although the language for both the compilers are same,`bast` compiler is written from scratch in Golang ,implemented by instructions of their post.

 # License
 This Software has been licensed under [MIT](https://github.com/varbhat/bast/blob/master/LICENSE)